Here is what to do in Rockport-Fulton with kids to keep them happy!

 Rockport has been named a Top 10 Coastal Art Colony in the United States by Coastal Living Magazine.
 Rockport Center for the Arts consists of three art galleries, a gift shop, and a Sculpture Garden that opens up right on Aransas Bay.
 Many a little art gallery filled with wildlife art, contemporary abstract artwork, and select Texas Modernist art will sneak up on you while you shop the Heritage District.

 Hiking is something I try to do on every trip with the kids.
 Getting out in nature to see the beauty while getting those endorphins going keeps us healthy and happy.
-I loved the easy two mile round trip hike on the Tule Hike and Bike Trail.
-We saw beautiful birds, deer, marshlands, and a plethora of wild flowers.
-Looking for more hiking opportunities in Rockport-Fulton see Aransas Pathways.
+I loved the easy two-mile round trip hike on the Tule Hike and Bike Trail.
+We saw beautiful birds, deer, marshlands, and many wildflowers.
+If you’re looking for more hiking opportunities in Rockport-Fulton, see Aransas Pathways.

-There’s something about dining in view of the water that is so welcoming and relaxing.
+There’s something about dining, given the water, that is so welcoming and relaxing.
 Some of my best conversations with my daughter happened as we feasted on delicious food while gazing out at the water and watching the birds dart back and forth and boats come and go.

-In the Rockport-Fulton area there are many eateries with great views and the freshest sea food.
-We especially enjoyed Paradise Key with it’s sweeping ceilings and walls lined with windows overlooking the water.
-Charlotte Plummer, the areas oldest and much loved restaurant also has great views and scrumptious meals.
+Many eateries with great views and the freshest seafood in the Rockport-Fulton area.
+We especially enjoyed Paradise Key’s sweeping ceilings and walls lined with windows overlooking the water.
+Charlotte Plummer, the area’s oldest and much-loved restaurant, also has excellent views and tasty meals.

 Photo Credits: Esther Irish